• Home

 My DIY monogram pressed flower art includes a colorful variety of flowers my daughter and I picked on the hills and prairie around our farmhouse.
 As well as wildflowers she picked with one of her favorite cousins to display for a Mother’s Day luncheon, bright, big blooms Papa bought at the farmers market for us, and many she picked on our woodland walks.

 Each holds a special memory for us and adds a unique appeal to our finished pressed flower wall art.
-You can make yours as personal as you like, save flowers from a special bouquet, press your favorite wildflowers, or buy pressed flowers.
+You can make yours as personal as you like, save flowers from a special bouquet, press your favorite wildflowers, or buy pressed flowers

 Related To: Lavender Garden Ideas and DIY Projects